-Once every four months, I travel down to our licensed, Grand Cayman advanced stem cell practice site.
+Once every four months, I travel down to our licensed, Grand Cayman advanced healing agents practice site.
 Today I saw a patient with amazing results in her hip.
-I also communicated with a patient who was confused as to how to measure the quality of a stem cell procedure.
+I also communicated with a patient who was confused as to how to measure the quality of a procedure.
 That launched the mantra above: “What+Where+How.”
 Let me explain.

 Why Do I Travel Down to Grand Cayman?

-The Grand Cayman site is permitted to culture stem cells to bigger numbers.
+The Grand Cayman site is permitted to culture a patient’s own cells to bigger numbers.
 This affords us several things we can’t do in the U.S. These are the following:

 - Injections in many areas